Jurassic Park: The Game: Episode 3: The Depths

 Now regrouped, the survivors head to the power plant to reset the main grid.
 The group work together to get inside the plant, release the built-up steam pressure and reset the system, but in the process trigger a safety protocol that begins sealing the entire plant behind heavy metal blast doors.
 However, the raptors get in just before the doors can fully close, trapping the survivors inside with the dinosaurs.
 The group heads to the upper level to escape the raptors, but realize that the door controls on their level are burned out, meaning someone will have to go back down to the lower level and use the panel there while it is guarded by the raptors.
 Seeing no other option, Oscar volunteers, and manages to fight off the raptors long enough to reach the panel and reopen the doors at the cost of his own life, to Yoder's horror.
 The rest of the group runs into the boiler room and seal themselves in.
-Once inside they find the body of a man covered in what looks like a nest.
+The pursuing raptors then flee in fear, with Sorkin deducing that something about the boiler room scares them.
+The group then finds the body of a man covered in what looks like a nest.
 Yoder identifies him as D-Caf, alive but paralyzed and brain-dead from the same poison that affected Nima and Vargas, with dinosaur eggs laid in his abdomen.
 Sorkin reveals that she knew the creatures who did this had gotten loose, and Yoder, angry that she withheld this, grabs her and draws his knife, threatening to kill her.